 The Center for Disease Control (CDC) categories travel vaccinations into three categories: routine, recommended, and required.

 Those are recommended for everyone in the United States based on their age, health condition, or other risk factors.
 You may think of these as the childhood vaccines that you get before starting school.
 Still, some are routinely recommended for adults, and some are recommended every year (like the flu vaccine) or every ten years (like the tetanus booster for adults).

 Those that CDC recommends travelers get to protect their health, even though they aren’t required for entry by the government of the country you are visiting.
 Recommended vaccines are not part of the routine vaccination schedule.
 They protect travelers from illnesses that are usually travel-related.
 For example, a typhoid vaccine can prevent typhoid, a severe disease spread by contaminated food and water, which is not commonly found in the United States.
 The vaccines recommended for a traveler depend on several things, including age, health, and itinerary.
 The only vaccine classified as “required” by International Health Regulations is the yellow fever vaccination for travel to certain countries in sub-Saharan Africa and tropical South America.

 A required vaccine is one that travelers must have to enter a country based on that country’s government regulations.
 In most circumstances, yellow fever is the only vaccine required by individual countries.
-Keep in mind that the yellow fever vaccine can be recommended by the CDC to protect your health, as well as needed for a country.
+Keep in mind that the CDC can recommend the yellow fever vaccine to protect your health and is needed for a country.
 CDC’s recommendation is different from the country’s requirement.
 A vaccine recommendation is designed to keep you from getting yellow fever; a vaccine requirement is the country’s attempt to keep travelers from bringing the yellow fever virus into the country.
 Vaccine requirements can change at any time because country governments control those decisions.